 There is also room for flexibility in work hours, where earlier or later hours can often negotiate.
 Working part-time is also a possibility, where many elect to not work on Fridays, making it a reasonable job to hold while raising a family, or writing on the side 😉

 So, low-stress RAs can look on, or even laugh (in a sad, very concerned way), at the others in the lab who are killing themselves for their work.

 The pay is probably on-par with some other entry-level job sat similar education levels.
 But, it is a dead-end career, unless one moves into industry, or proceeds onto…

 4. Doctor of Philosophy (PhD) students

 PhDs typically go for 3-6 years depending on the country, Australia has recently tried capping degrees at 3.5 years.

 For the same reasons as in Honours, a PhD can be either a reasonable or a horrifyingly traumatic experience.
 However, students don’t pay: they can finally start receiving a stipend, although funding is competitive and dependent on honours/masters grades, or previous experience/research output.

 The average stipend is roughly 1/4 – 1/3 of the average wage but can be supplemented by teaching in undergraduate labs or other scholarships.

 Again, some discover they love to teach, while some discover that they shouldn’t interact with other humans more than is necessary.

 However, teaching is encouraged for all students in their second year.
-Another major difference is that PhD students have two supervisors, which helps relieve the stress if one isa bad supervisor.
+Another major difference is that PhD students have two supervisors, which helps relieve stress if one is a bad supervisor.